Master of Contemporary Education

 - Teachers who improve their qualification(s) shall, on the effective date of improving the qualification(s), receive at least the minimum commencing step for the new qualification(s)

 - PPTA (Secondary) Trained teachers who improve their qualification(s) shall, on the effective date of improving the qualification(s), receive at least the minimum commencing step for the new qualification(s).

 (ii) Those teachers who, in accordance with clause 3.2.1(e) above, have been held at the maximum point of the salary scale for their qualification group for one or more years of service for salary purposes and who subsequently improve their qualification(s) shall be entitled to progress one salary step towards the maximum step of their new qualification group from the effective date of improving their qualification(s).
 This date shall become their new anniversary date for salary progression purposes.

-For part-time students we are looking at weekends and school holidays.
-This may be similar for full-time students but there may be some sessions on work days.
+Usually, workshops will be held during the school holidays or on a weekend.
 There may be some flexibility around workshops/days of the week, but there is an expectation that you will attend these workshops.